Julyfan77/StockPredict/README.md

 http://127.0.0.1:5000
 ```

-# Goal:
+# Goal
 Our goal is to develop a robust and accurate model for predicting the next day's stock price using historical data.
-This overarching goal encompasses several specific, measurable, achievable, relevant, and time-bound (SMART) objectives that will guide our project's development and evaluation.
-In terms of data collection and preprocessing, we aim to gather comprehensive historical stock price data from the past year using Google Finance and Nasdaq.
-We will develop and implement data preprocessing techniques to handle missing values, remove outliers, and ensure data consistency.
+To achieve this, we defined specific, measurable, achievable, relevant, and time-bound (SMART) objectives.
+We gathered historical stock price data from Yahoo Finance, focusing on the **'Date,' 'Close,' and 'Open'** columns.
+These columns were selected as they provide essential time-stamped stock price information:
+- **'Date'**: Ensures the data is time-sequenced for proper time series analysis.
+- **'Close'**: Represents the final price of the stock at the end of the trading day, which is a critical value for stock performance.
+- **'Open'**: Indicates the stock price at the start of the trading day, which helps identify trends and gaps.

+We implemented data preprocessing techniques to handle missing values, remove outliers, and ensure data consistency, preparing the data for accurate time series predictions.

 # Data Preprocessing:
 The data processing pipeline begins with downloading historical stock data for different companies from Yahoo Finance, covering the period from January 1, 2020, to January 1, 2024.
 Using the yfinance library, we retrieve daily price data and select only the 'Date,' 'Close,' and 'Open' columns, which are saved into different CSV files for easy access and storage.
 Next, to prepare the data for machine learning, we apply Min-Max scaling using the minmaxProcess function.
 This function normalizes the 'Close' and 'Open' prices independently, scaling each to a range of 0 to 1, ensuring consistency and reducing bias in the model.
 The scaling process uses MinMaxScaler, which transforms the data and stores the scaling parameters for potential inverse scaling if we need to revert predictions back to the original price range.